 Carbon dioxide gas streaming out from the lava rubble pile.

-Bubble curtain.
-Incredible amounts of carbon dioxide (CO2) gas seen streaming out from the lava rubble pile and especially at the toe of an advancing lava flow.
-Image is ~ 1 meter across. [lower right inset: Close-up of some of the CO2 bubbles which wobble and spin as they rise through the water column.]
+In this bubble "curtain," incredible amounts of carbon dioxide (CO2) gas can be seen streaming out from the lava rubble pile, especially at the toe of an advancing lava flow.
+The image is about 1 m across.
+A close-up of some of the CO2 bubbles (shown in lower right inset), which wobble and spin as they rise through the water column.
 Click image for larger view and image credit.

 Hades Breath